brevzin/brevzin.github.io/_posts/2021-12-03-optional-ref-ptr.md

 All the operations in the purple circle are highly relevant and useful to this problem.
 We want to have an optional reference, so it is useful to have the chaining operations that give us a different kind of optional, or to provide a default value, or to emplace or reset, or even to have a throwing accessor.

-All the operations in the orange circle are highly _irrelevent_ to this problem and would be completely wrong to use.
+All the operations in the orange circle are highly _irrelevant_ to this problem and would be completely wrong to use.
 They are bugs waiting to happen.
 We don't have an array, so none of the indexing operations are valid.
 And we don't have an owning pointer, so neither `delete` nor `delete []` are valid.
 Nevertheless, these operations will actually compile -- even though they are all undefined behavior.

 You'll note that I wrote "pattern matching" in both circles, differently, rather than putting them together in the combined set.
 That's not an oversight.
-Both [P1371](https://wg21.link/p1371) and Herb's [P2392](https://wg21.link/p2392) support matching both `optional<U>` and `T*`, but both papers (despite their many difference) recognize these types as having different semantics and match them differently:
+Both [P1371](https://wg21.link/p1371) and Herb's [P2392](https://wg21.link/p2392) support matching both `optional<U>` and `T*`, but both papers (despite their many differences) recognize these types as having different semantics and match them differently:

 * an `optional<U>` matches against `U` or `nullopt`, because that's what it represents precisely.
 * a `T*` doesn't match against a `T`, rather it matches polymorphically.
 A `Shape*` could match against a `Circle*` or a `Square*`, but not against a `Shape`.